gjone124/se_project_spots/README.md

 **Stage 5 (Sprint 9)**

 For the 5th stage of the project in Sprint 9 (Asynchronous JavaScript and Working with APIs), we implemented an API to allow the project to be accessed remotely from a server instead of locally on your device (which was the case as of Stage 4).
-THis allows the project to have any changes that were implemented remotely to stay in place when you refresh the browser for the project.
+This allows the project to have any changes that were implemented remotely to stay in place when you refresh the browser for the project.
 We were given a 5th design (which added onto the previous design) through figma.com ( [link to Stage 5 Figma](https://www.figma.com/design/mXGZ6wZ4QPKx5KjpHX9QCV/Sprint-9-Project%3A-Spots?node-id=0-1&t=q3sLidv5V6u8hM1F-0) ) and we were told to replicate it.

 Some other additions for the 5th stage include: